 According to Sleep Judge, Sunday evening is when most of us experience peak blues, with 57% admitting to feeling anxious before bed.
 If that’s when your anxiety kicks up a notch, try to turn it into a time to be anticipated positively instead of a time you’re fighting that sense of impending doom.
-Whether it’s a weekly cinema trip, a regular call with someone you don’t speak to enough, or even scheduled time for your favourite box set, turning Sunday night into a time you look forward to will go a long way to helping banish the blues.
+Whether it’s lighting a Soothe candle, adding a few drops of Yougi essential oil into your bath ( we recommend Soothe or New Romantic for anxious times).
+Turn Sunday night into a time you look forward to where you pamper and look after yourself.

 Prioritise your sleep

-If you’re one of the 62% of people who dread Mondays the most, now’s the time to change your mindset.
+If you're one of the people how dread Mondays the most, now’s the time to change your mindset.
 Instead of thinking of it as just a day to be endured before you get to the best part of the week, actively book in something enjoyable to do on a Monday.
-Whether it’s socialising with friends in the evening or booking in for your favourite yoga class at lunch, having something fun in the diary will give you something to look forward to on a Sunday night, will help boost your mood for the week ahead and reframe your brain in the long run.
+Whether it’s socialising with friends in the evening or booking in for your a candle making class, having something fun in the diary will give you something to look forward to on a Sunday night, will help boost your mood for the week ahead and reframe your brain in the long run.